 CENG 199.
-Independent Study for Undergraduates (4-4) Research project as equivalent to a "senior thesis" can be approved for two elective courses (eight units).
-This course is taken as an elective on a P/ NP basis.
+Independent Study for Undergraduates (4-4) Chemical Engineering students may take CENG 199 under the guidance of a Chemical Engineering faculty member.
+This course is taken as a Technical Elective on a P/ NP basis.
+Eligible students must have completed at least 90 units and must have a UCSD cumulative GPA of 3.0 or better.
 The two CENG 199s must be done in consecutive quarters and the student must find a faculty member who will oversee the research project.
-After obtaining the faculty member’s concurrence on the topic and scope of the study, the student must submit a Special Studies Course form (each quarter) and CENG 199 Contract form to the Undergraduate Affairs Committee.
-These forms must be completed, approved, and processed prior to the add/drop deadline.
-After the second quarter is completed, the student must petition to have the work accepted as two elective courses.
+After obtaining the faculty member’s concurrence on the topic and scope of the study, the student must submit a Special Studies Course form (each quarter) and CENG 199 Contract form (the first quarter) to the Undergraduate Affairs Committee.
+These forms must be completed, approved, and processed prior to the Add Deadline.
+After the second quarter is completed, the student must submit an Undergraduate Student Petition to have the work accepted as two Technical Elective courses.
+A final report must be attached to the petition for the faculty member and Undergraduate Affairs Committee to review.
 Detailed policy in this regard and the requisite forms may be obtained from the Student Affairs Office.

 Global TIES and Engineering Leadership (Effective Spring 2015)